nickvourd/CS-Aggressor-Kit/README.md

 :information_source: Some CNA files are compatible with both Windows and Linux operating systems.

-The following table illustrates the CNA files included in this project:
+The following table illustrates the CNA files included in this Alert section:

 | Name | OS | App | Description |
 |:-----------:|:-----------:|:-----------:|:-----------:|